millipedes/project_maker/README.md

 $ cd project_maker/
 $ mkdir bin
 ```

+Then, go to the file `src/constants_macros/include/constants.h` and change
+the paths to reflect your default files.

 Then, while in the same directory, `make` the binary and confirm that it worked:
 ```
 $ make